 Where can I learn more about file matching patterns?

-Q: I'm having problems.
-How can I troubleshoot them?
+Q: I'm having issues with publishing my artifacts.
+How can I view the detailed logs?

 Do I need an agent?